 All members of staff are provided with their own secure login and password to devices and systems that access personal data under the school’s control.
 The password must be a combination of both letters, numbers and symbols for maximum security.

-External emails containing sensitive or confidential information are password-protected to ensure that only the recipient is able to access the information.
-The password will be shared with the recipient in a separate email or over the phone.
+External emails containing sensitive or confidential information are password-protected to ensure that only the recipient is able to access the information or sent via secure Office 365 link.
+The password will be shared with the recipient over the phone.

 Circular emails to parents and those external to the school are sent blind carbon copy (bcc), including when sent from a processor’s software, to ensure email addresses are not disclosed to other recipients.